antoinegodin/ShinySFC/README.md

 # Shiny example of SIM and SIMEX

-This project allows to create interactive version of model [SIM](/SIM) and [SIMEX](/SIM) from the chpater 2 of Godley, W. and M. Lavoie, 2007: Monetary Economics An Integrated Approach to Credit, Money, Income, Production and Wealth.
+This project allows to create interactive version of model [SIM](/SIM) and [SIMEX](/SIMEX) from the chapter 2 of Godley, W. and M. Lavoie, 2007: Monetary Economics An Integrated Approach to Credit, Money, Income, Production and Wealth.
 Palgrave MacMillan, New York.
 This is done via a Shiny App (see [here](http://shiny.rstudio.com/) for more information on Shiny).

 In order to run this Shiny App, you will need to install the following packages: `PKSFC` and `Rgraphviz` packages.
 Because neither are stored in CRAN, you need to use the commands described hereunder to install them.